Property Bridging Finance | HNW Bridging Finance Brokers

 •To raise a deposit for purchasing property

 Short-term finance is always more expensive than longer-term lending; however, with more and more lenders entering the market it is competitively priced.
-The interest rate charged will depend very much on the proposition in question; however, current rates range from 0.7-1.5% per month, potentially with even higher rates on more difficult propositions.
+The interest rate charged will depend very much on the proposition in question; however, current bridge loan rates range from 0.7-1.5% per month, potentially with even higher rates on more difficult propositions.

 However, with many different lenders in the market, there is a wide variety of charging structures so, in addition to the interest rate borrowers may pay a variety of other fees to the lender.

-Bridging Finance Arrangement Fees
+Bridge Lender Arrangement Fees

 A fee is usually charged by the lender for providing the facility and is typically two per cent.
 In most instances, it can be rolled up into the loan.

-Bridging Finance Exit Fees
+Bridge Lender Exit Fees

 This is a fee which may be charged by the lender when the loan is repaid.
 If charged, it is typically one month’s interest and is charged irrespective of whether the loan has run to its full term or not.

-Bridging Surveyor’s Fees
+Bridge Loan Lender Surveyor’s Fees

 A fee will usually be payable to the firm hired to survey the property.

-Bridging Finance Legal fees
+Bridge Lenders Legal fees

 As with a standard mortgage, short-term financing must be processed with all the usual legal requirements.
 However, in many cases lenders have in-house lawyers and their costs may be included in the lender’s arrangement fees.